webduinoio/micropython-espnow/docs/library/espnow.rst

     sta.disconnect()    # For ESP8266

 **Note:** The ESP8266 has a *feature* that causes it to automatically reconnect to the last wifi Access Point when set `active(True)<network.WLAN.active>` (even after reboot/reset).
-As noted below, this reduces the reliability of receiving ESP-NOW messages.
+This reduces the reliability of receiving ESP-NOW messages (see `ESPNow and Wifi Operation`_).
 You can avoid this by calling `disconnect()<network.WLAN.disconnect>` after `active(True)<network.WLAN.active>`.